Carry Trading Forex Strategy

 When central banks cut interest rates and yields decline, investors are likely to move their capital elsewhere to seek out more profitable trading opportunities.
 When this selling is exacerbated through the unwinding of leveraged positions, years’ worth of gains can be reversed quickly.

 Indiscriminately going long a higher-yielding currency against a lower-yielding currency can land oneself in trouble.
 The more important focus is to determine how rates are likely to change in the future, which is a function of future growth and inflation prospects.
-Higher growth and inflation are associated with greater likelihood of rate hikes.
+Higher growth and inflation are associated with a greater likelihood of rate hikes.

-Even if you’re in a carry trade with a large spread to it – e.g., long TRY/JPY – if it’s believed that the central bank of Turkey is likely to ease relative to the Bank of Japan – both diminished carry (from a closing spread) and capital depreciation could impair the profitability of this trade.
+Even if you’re in a carry trade with a large spread to it – e.g., long TRY/JPY – if it’s believed that the central bank of Turkey is likely to ease relative to the Bank of Japan, both diminished carry (from a closing spread) and capital depreciation could impair the profitability of this trade.

 Conclusion